-NEAT by Stanley and Miikkulainen [15] has already been briefly introduced in Section 2.1.
+NEAT by Stanley and Miikkulainen [11] has already been briefly introduced in Section 2.1.
 It uses one evolutionary optimisation loop in which structures and parameters of NNs are mutated, and networks recombined using a crossover operator.
-The implementation of NEAT used here is the Java-based NEAT4J which is available as a SourceForge project.
+The implementation of NEAT used here is the Java-based NEAT4J which is available as a SourceForge project (http://neat4j.sourceforge.net/).
 For reference the original NEAT code by Stanley has also been analysed.

 The initial population of NEAT4J consists of randomly generated networks without hidden layers that are either fully or sparsely connected (at an option).
-In each generation the population is split into a number of species so that "compatible" individuals belong to the same species.
+In each generation the population is split into a number of species so that each two compatible individuals belong to the same specie.
 The split is done using a compatibility measurement that incorporates network size, difference of weights and number of different genes.
 New species are created if necessary.
-If a species has a good average fitness, its size is increased, otherwise the size is decreased.
+If a species has a good average fitness, its size will be increased, otherwise the size is decreased.
 Species become extinct if their size becomes zero or they excess a certain age.
 The best individual of each species is kept together with their offspring.
 New members of a species are spawned by crossover and mutation from their parents who are selected among the best individuals in this species.
-Mutation is done by a stochastic update of weights and structures.
+Mutation is done by a stochastic update of weights and structure.
 Nodes and connections are added with certain probabilities, but never removed.
-Existing connections can, however, be enabled or disabled by toggling a flag.
+Existing connections can, however, be switched on and off by toggling a flag.